andykorth/oogcapitalmanagement/content/governor-helper/index.md

 # Archiel's Governor Helper

-# This is under construction, some of the math is not complete yet!!!

-# This is under construction, some of the math is not complete yet!!!

-in particular projected pop growth isn't right.
-Probably education coeffs?
+This tool is in beta, most of the math has been verified, but there are still some functional gaps I might consider implementing.

 {{< governor-helper >}}